-265 See, e.g., Postlewaite & Stern, supra note 120, at 1121, 1125-26 (claiming that general expenditures "benefit the American abroad as much as they benefit any domestic taxpayer"); Sheppard, supra note 259, at 747-48 (making the point in the context of the debate over the justification for the FEIE and FHE); see also David R. Tillinghast, A Matter of Definition: 'Foreign' and 'Domestic' Taxpayers, 2 INT'L TAX & BUS.
-LAW.
+See, e.g., Postlewaite & Stern, supra note 120, at 1121, 1125-26 (claiming that general expenditures "benefit the American abroad as much as they benefit any domestic taxpayer"); Sheppard, supra note 259, at 747-48 (making the point in the context of the debate over the justification for the FEIE and FHE); see also David R. Tillinghast, A Matter of Definition: 'Foreign' and 'Domestic' Taxpayers, 2 INT'L TAX & Bus.
+Law.
 239, 242-44 (1984) (claiming that nonresident citizens enjoy "substantial legal and practical protections" by reason of their U.S. citizenship but citing only the right to reenter the United States).
 Prof. Colón, who argues for a mark-to-market system on relinquishing U.S. citizenship, says only that "[o]ne can question the fairness of taxing the worldwide income of nonresident citizens," but he proceeds to accept the status quo.
 Colón, supra note 15, at 9 n.20.
 The absence of benefit is used as partial evidence of the non-justification of taxation; see, e.g., Patton, supra note 15, at 699-700.

-266 See, e.g., Postlewaite & Stern, supra note 120, at 1121 ("Tax equity dictates that taxpayers - foreign and domestic - be treated consistently.").
+See, e.g., Postlewaite & Stern, supra note 120, at 1121 ("Tax equity dictates that taxpayers - foreign and domestic - be treated consistently.").
 Similarly, by arguing in favor of "tax incentives" in order to increase exports, government studies such as GRAVELLE & KIEFER, supra note 240, implicitly accept the position that U.S. taxpayers residing abroad should be included in the pool of people subject to taxation.
-(The report proceeds to discuss equity arguments for tax relief on the grounds that costs of living are higher, and therefore real incomes lower, in many locations abroad.)
-Of course, some point out the weakness of this assumption.
-See, e.g., Gann, supra note 82, at 64 (pointing out that the initial question is not whether or not section 911 should be retained, but whether the proper equity comparison is between U.S. citizens living abroad and those living in the United States).
-Another author who makes the contrary point explicitly is Andrew Walker, The Tax Regime for Individual Expatriates: Whom to Impress?, 58 TAX LAW.
-555, 585-86 (2005) (noting that taxation based only on nationality does not satisfy horizontal equity, as resident and nonresident taxpayers are not similarly situated and that the benefits that accrue to the latter are minimal).
-Contra Blum & Singer, who state that "[i]n theory, citizenship-based taxation may have merit; it is arguable that U.S. citizens living abroad generally do receive significant benefits from their status as citizens, and fairness suggests that they should be taxed differently from a nonresident alien;" Blum & Singer, supra note 15, at 716.
-They go on to reject citizenship-based taxation only on the grounds of practicality, in particular the likelihood of compliance and the Service's ability to enforce; id. at 717-18.
+(The report proceeds to discuss equity arguments for tax relief on the grounds that costs of living are higher, and therefore real incomes lower, in many received are minimal, taxation on that basis is unjustified.
+Let us consider the alleged benefits in turn.

-move to the United States.267 Second are specific benefits for which there is a fee or for which the individual has already paid, such as the issuance of a U.S. passport or Social Security payments.
-Finally, there are general expenditures such as international policing that arguably benefit U.S. persons abroad, but not as distinct from all persons outside the United States.268 None of these justify taxation of nonresident U.S. citizens or LPRs.
+Most U.S. government expenditures fall into three broad categories.
+First are general domestic expenditures, such as for infrastructure, policing or education; these expenditures benefit all U.S. residents and do not benefit U.S. expatriates except to the extent that they later move to the United States.
+Second are specific benefits for which there is a fee or for which the individual has already paid, such as the issuance of a U.S. passport or Social Security payments.
+Finally, there are general expenditures such as international policing that arguably benefit U.S. persons abroad, but not as distinct from all persons outside the United States.
+None of these justify taxation of nonresident U.S. citizens or LPRs.